What to visit Vale do Tua

 Vale Tua Carrazeda Ansiães Windmill

-Finally, we ended our visit with a stop by the statue in honour of the women of Ansiães by Hélder de Carvalho.
+Wrap up your visit with a stop by the statue honoring the women of Ansiães, created by Hélder de Carvalho.

 Vale Tua Carrazeda Ansiães Castle